 Even though fitness club scales are more likely to include those more complex measurements, bathroom scales still offer a valuable way to track body fat.

 You’re going to want to look at the scale first thing in the morning before you’ve had a cup of coffee.
 It’s probably dark and you’re just coming to.
 To solve these potential readability issues, many modern scales have backlit displays with large numbers and these are the easiest to read.
-All scales on our list are backlit, so you can see the display for your pre-dawn weigh-in.

 Many older scales claimed (relative) accuracy up to 300 pounds.
 But new designs and technology can now handle even more.
 Several of the scales we tested can take up to 400 pounds.

 The weight supported also affects physical dimensions.
 A wider platform is easier to stand on, especially for users who have larger feet or mobility issues.
-All of our chosen scales are 12 to 13 inches wide and are unlikely to present a problem.

 Note, though, that few scales work on carpet, and they all need a level surface in order to achieve accurate results.
 If your bathroom is carpeted, either find a block of wood or tile to place the scale on top of or look into a scale that includes separate carpet feet.